View FAQ By Topic

-Shore360 does not profit from staff salaries so we are able to act in YOUR interests finding good talent and without any conflict of interest.
+Shore360 does not profit from staff salaries so we are able to act in YOUR interest, finding good talent without any conflict of interest.
 It is important that you do not present an offer during the interview process or accept an asking salary.
 Your recruiter will discuss and advise on a responsible and competitive employment offer with you based on a number of factors that you may not be fully aware of that might include;

-- Qualification periods, training investments and subsequent guarantees of minimum employment conditions,
+- Qualification periods, training investments and subsequent guarantees of minimum employment conditions

-- Previous employment conditions and earning capacity,
+- Previous employment conditions and earning capacity